 Back to blog

-Customer Support Ticket System: Features + Cost + Build Guide
+Customer Support Ticket System: Cost and Build Guide

-Customer Support Ticket System: Features + Cost + Build Guide
+Customer Support Ticket System: Cost and Build Guide

 Customer support starts breaking long before the team notices.
 Requests come through email, WhatsApp, forms, or calls.
 One person replies fast, another forgets, nobody knows status clearly, and management has no real report on backlog, resolution time, or owner performance.